 - 'SELECT * FROM config WHERE name LIKE "TamperScript"' - shows the Tamperscript config entry

-Q401: Facebook is painful slow.
+Q401: Tampermonkey slows down my computer.
 What can I do?

-).
-To avoid TM to check and most probably run scripts at unwished iframes just goto to this page
+In order to avoid TM to check and most probably run scripts at unwished iframes you can do a lot of different things:

 This is pretty simple.
 Just go to chrome://flags